-i) g-Buildings.
+- i.
+On-site open spaces.
+Projects should incorporate well-designed functional open spaces with quality landscaping, access to sunlight and places to sit comfortably.
+Where public parks or open spaces are not within close proximity, shared open spaces for a variety of activities should also be provided within developments. - j.
+Buildings.
 Buildings should be designed with a cohesive design that enhances the streetscape and is comfortable to the pedestrian.
-Buildings should demonstrates approachability and a relationship to the street, with inviting entries that are visible from public rights of way-, multiple entrances and four-sided design.
-Foster appeal of buildings through attractive, well-designed architecture made of high-quality, long-lasting materials and innovative approaches to dDesign. innovation and the use of high quality building materials are encouraged.
+Buildings should demonstrate approachability and a relationship to the street, with inviting entries that are visible from public rights of way, multiple entrances and four-sided design.
+Foster appeal of buildings through attractive, well-designed architecture made of high-quality, long-lasting materials and innovative approaches to design.